Skip to main content

 Identify the types of information to be processed, stored, and transmitted by the information system to determine the appropriate levels of protection.

-Potential Inputs:
+Potential Inputs

-Expected Outputs:
+Expected Outputs

 CMS provides a watch and learn: System categorization in CFACTS guidance to help systems complete their FIPS 199 security categorization in CFACTS.
-TheInformation types are categorized based on security and privacy consideration, determined by the CMS Policy team and documented in CFACTS.
+The Information types are categorized based on security and privacy consideration, determined by the CMS Policy team and documented in CFACTS.
 The CMS Office of Strategic Operations and Regulatory Affairs (OSORA) | OSORA_Regs_Scheduling@cms.hhs.gov and the CMS Records Retention Records_Retention@cms.hhs.gov offers guidance on protection and retention of all CMS data.

 Cybersecurity Framework: ID.AM-5

-TLC Cycle Phase: New – Initiate
+TLC Cycle Phase: New systems – Initiate; Existing systems – Operate

 Task P-13 Information Life Cycle

-Identify and understand all stages of the information life cycle (from creation to its final disposition) for each information type processed, stored, or transmitted by the information system.
+Identify and understand all stages of the information life cycle (from creation to final disposition) for each information type processed, stored, or transmitted by the information system.
 Understanding the importance of the information life cycle is vital for the design and evaluation of the information systems as the controls for each stage of the information life cycle is linked to their respective CMS TLC phase.

-Potential Inputs:
+Potential Inputs

-Expected Outputs:
+Expected Outputs

 The CMS Office of Strategic Operations and Regulatory Affairs (OSORA) provides guidance on CMS systems information life cycle and the Technical Reference Architecture (TRA) provides the authoritative technical architecture approach and technical reference standards that must be followed by all CMS systems.
 This approach helps in identifying potential vulnerabilities and in ensuring that data is protected appropriately at all stages.
 The information life cycle task is vital for systems handling sensitive or regulated data, ensuring compliance with data protection laws and policies.